ar-nelson/spartan-schema/README.md

 Given a `path` array consisting of strings and numbers (object keys and array indexes), returns a `Schema` representing the type at that path in this schema.
 Returns `undefined` if the path is not valid in this schema.

+Can throw an `AmbiguousPathError` if called on a schema without a fixed shape (see `hasFixedShape`).

 #### method `toSource()`